dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, this value is not set.
 If this value is omitted or set to an empty string, this value will be inherited from the top level `serviceAccount`.

 More Info: Refer to the [`serviceAccount`](#serviceaccount) section of this reference.

+## BusyBox Values

+### Image Configuration

+#### `busybox.image`

+Type: String

+By default, the value is set to `busybox`.

+The `image` refers to the location to retrieve the specific container image for BusyBox.
+In some cases, the `busybox.image` value may vary in corporate environments where there may be a private container registry that is used.

+#### `busybox.imageTag`

+Type: String

+By default, the value is set to `latest`.

+The version of BusyBox set has been validated by Dremio to work with the Dremio software.
+Changing this version is not recommended unless the tag is different due to a private container registry name difference.